Gesee-y/Cruise.jl/README.md

 # Project is paused
 Until I get a new computer.

-# Cruise.jl v0.2.0 — A 2D/3D Game Engine for Julia
+# Cruise.jl v0.2.0 : A 2D/3D Game Engine for Julia

 Julia has proven itself in fields like scientific computing, machine learning, and data visualization.
 But for game development, its ecosystem has remained... timid.

 **Cruise.jl** fills that gap.

 It’s not just a wrapper or a framework — Cruise is a modular, performant, and backend-agnostic game engine written entirely in Julia.
-With Cruise, Julia isn't just a language for science anymore — it becomes a serious tool for building games.
+With Cruise, Julia isn't just a language for science anymore, it becomes a serious tool for building games.

 ---